gatsbyjs/gatsby/docs/docs/creating-dynamically-rendered-navigation.md

 Starting the development server by running `npm run develop` and navigating to `http://localhost:8000` you should now see some dynamically genrated menu links on your page.

 If you have made it this far good job!
-You have now dynamically generated your site's navigation and can add new site links dynamically by adding entries to the `gatsby-config.js` file.
+You can now add new site links to your website dynamically by adding entries to the `gatsby-config.js` file.
 Be sure to check out more documentation for more in-depth examples of how to achieve other common tasks using Gatsby.